Misconceptions about Adderall

 Misconception #4: Adderall is always only prescribed if you need it – if a doctor gave me my prescription, I need Adderall!

 Not always the case.
-Unfortunately, ADHD is very commonly over diagnosed in the United States.
-From a study reported by Harvard Health, an experts estimate that the upper limit for ADHD diagnosis in children is around 5%, drastically different from the rate of diagnosis in Virginia.
-In Virginia, a study was conducted observing the rate of ADHD diagnosis in white school aged boys.
+Unfortunately, ADHD is very commonly overdiagnosed in the United States.
+A study reported by Harvard Health, and experts estimate that the upper limit for ADHD diagnosis in children is around 5%, drastically different from the rate of diagnosis in Virginia.
+In Virginia, a study was conducted observing the rate of ADHD diagnosis in white school-aged boys.
 In this study, it was found that the number diagnosed can be as high as 33%!
-This means that many people who do not need this strong stimulant are being instructed to take it, and starting exposure to this highly addictive drug very early on in life.
+This means that many people who do not need this strong stimulant are being instructed to take it and start exposure to this highly addictive drug very early on in life.

-Why does this over diagnoses exist?
+Why does this over-diagnoses exist?
 Don’t the doctors know that I don’t have ADHD?
-Well, yes and no. The upsetting thing about Adderall is that it is one of those drugs on the same level as morphine and oxycodone, yet sometimes discussed in the media and on a doctor-patient level as something as simple as over the counter aspirin.
-The name of the drug “Adderall” is literally derived from “ADD for all”; drug companies sell the idea of Adderall to doctors, selling to consumer.
-In many medical circles, the safe, catch all option when treating someone with some symptoms of ADHD is to go ahead with the diagnosis and prescribe medication such as Adderall – thus making more on the market, and more in the hands of kids that may not know what to do with this little pill, or the power that this pill might have over their lives.
+Well, yes and no. The upsetting thing about Adderall is that it is one of those drugs on the same level as morphine and oxycodone, yet sometimes discussed in the media and on a doctor-patient level as something as simple as over-the-counter aspirin.
+The name of the drug “Adderall” is literally derived from “ADD for all”; drug companies sell the idea of Adderall to doctors, selling to consumers.
+In many medical circles, the safe, catch-all option when treating someone with some symptoms of ADHD is to go ahead with the diagnosis and prescribe medication such as Adderall – thus making more on the market, and more in the hands of kids that may not know what to do with this little pill, or the power that this pill might have over their lives.

 If you or someone you know is affected by Adderall addiction, we here at Williamsville Wellness are here to help.